 Deal with the text first.
-For this competition the page breaks have been provided, but you can reorganise the text to suit your interpretation of the story if you need to.
-Pages 1, 2 and 3 are for the bookplate ('This book belongs to'), dedication/publisher's imprint and title page.
-The story starts on page 5 and finishes on page 32.
+For this competition, the page breaks have been provided, but you can re-organise the text to suit your interpretation of the story if you need to.
+Pages 1, 2 and 3 are for the book plate ('This book belongs to'), the dedication and publisher's imprint and the title page.
+The story starts on page 4.